Mistwalker: 2004–2011

-The concept work for Mistwalker's first two projects, Blue Dragon and Lost Odyssey, began prior to the formation of the company, with Sakaguchi enlisting both Toriyama and Inoue, and contacts within Microsoft.
+The concept work for Mistwalker's first two projects, Blue Dragon and Lost Odyssey, began prior to the formation of the company, with Sakaguchi enlisting both Toriyama and Inoue, and contacts within Microsoft Game Studios Japan (MGSJ).
 Microsoft's Xbox 360 was chosen over the PlayStation 3 due to both difficulties with third-party production and personal disagreements between Sakaguchi and Sony Computer Entertainment leader Ken Kutaragi.
 Mistwalker's early games for the 360 were notable due to the console's niche status in Japan.
 Blue Dragon, on which Toriyama collaborated, was a highly traditional RPG intended for genre fans rather than trying anything experimental on the 360, which was a niche console in Japan.
 For Lost Odyssey, which featured character designs by Inoue, Sakaguchi created a narrative focused on emotion and the impact of conflict through the eyes of an immortal protagonist, collaborating with novelist Kiyoshi Shigematsu on a series of visual novel stories within the game.
 Also announced in 2005 were two other titles being handled by Mistwalker.
 They were the Nintendo DS tactical RPG ASH: Archaic Sealed Heat, co-developed with Racjin and drawing from Sakaguchi's work on Final Fantasy Tactics; and the 360 action RPG Cry On co-developed with Cavia, which aimed to evoke strong emotions from players through the connection between its two leads.

-Blue Dragon released in 2006, It went on to spawn a media franchise that included multiple sequels, manga adaptations, and an anime television series.
-ASH: Archaic Sealed Heat and Lost Odyssey would release during 2007.
+Blue Dragon was released in 2006.
+It went on to spawn a media franchise that included multiple sequels, manga adaptations, and an anime television series.
+ASH: Archaic Sealed Heat and Lost Odyssey were released in 2007.
 Cry On was ultimately cancelled by publisher AQ Interactive in 2008, a decision attributed to then-current market conditions.
-Mistwalker led production on Away: Shuffle Dungeon for the DS, which released in 2008; Sakaguchi wrote the scenario, while the character designs were handled by Sega veteran Naoto Ohshima.
+Mistwalker led production on Away: Shuffle Dungeon for the DS, which was released in 2008; Sakaguchi wrote the scenario, while the character designs were handled by Sega veteran Naoto Ohshima.
 Following his work on Lost Odyssey, Sakaguchi took feedback from both that game and Blue Dragon and decided to create more atypical action-based gameplay alongside continuing storyline innovation.
 The Last Story for Wii was originally a science fiction-themed game with a dedicated romantic plot, but through Nintendo's input, it shifted to being a fantasy-based storyline with a general theme of companionship.
 Releasing in 2011, The Last Story was Sakaguchi's first work as a director since Final Fantasy V (1992).